 What is Selenium Grid: Selenium Grid is a part of the Selenium Suite that specializes in running multiple tests across different browsers, operating systems, and machines in parallel.

 Selenium Grid setup: A Selenium Grid is a combination of Selenium Hub and a set of Selenium Nodes.
 A simple Grid setup has Hub along with one node.
 Illustration here will be in context of this setup.
-Selenium jar of Version 2.46.0 is used for the Grid set up, since Pega Scenario Test Framework supports 3.x and 4.x version of selenium as well.
+Selenium jar of Version 2.46.0 is used for the Grid set up.
+And as of today Pega Scenario Test Framework supports 3.x and 4.x version of selenium as well.

 The prerequisite for Selenium Grid setup is to get Java installed on the machines chosen to perform the setup.